 2. Pumpkin spice isn’t hurting you

 If your loved one has a pumpkin spice problem, odds are he or she is still behaving like a decent human being.
-Other than maybe having an expensive coffee habit, pumpkin spice addicts are still generally productive members of society.
-Men don’t stay out all night drinking pumpkin spice.
-Women don’t ignore their children’s needs because they’re focused on nothing but getting their hands around a warm cup of that foamy goodness.
-Okay…well, maybe that second thing might be a problem for some.
+Other than maybe having an expensive fancy coffee habit, pumpkin spice addicts are still generally productive members of society.
+Men don’t stay out all night drinking pumpkin spice with naughty women.
+Moms don’t ignore their children’s needs because they’re focused on nothing but getting their hands around a warm cup of that foamy goodness.

 3. Pumpkin spice isn’t taking over the planet…